"Although my eye sight is poor, I voted with the help of my grandchild"

-Eight miles through unwinding forests and plantations of sugarcane, the DGF team met 60 year old Nyakaisiki Mary at Kisuga trading centre in Masindi District.he was relaxing with her two favourite friends, 31 years old Dolica Nyakiri and 51 years old Margaret Birembio at the trading Centre.
+Eight miles through unwinding forests and plantations of sugarcane, the DGF team met 60 year old Nyakaisiki Mary at Kisuga Trading Centre in Masindi District.
+She was relaxing with her two favourite friends, 31 years old Dolica Nyakiri and 51 years old Margaret Birembio at the trading Centre.
 The trio are not ordinary friends.
 Mary has poor eyesight, Dolica is dumb, and Margaret is illiterate.
 Despite their disabilities, they recently exercised their civic rights by voting in the last national elections, for the leaders they desired.